Converter stations and substations

 What is a substation?

 A substation is a point of connection to an electricity network and transforms the voltage of electricity to make that connection.
-A new substation will be needed at each end of the Nemo Link ® interconnector to connect it to the transmission systems in the UK and Belgium.
+A substation is required at each end of the Nemo Link interconnector to connect it to the transmission systems in the UK and Belgium.

-Using subsea cables Nemo Link® will connect two High Voltage AC electricity systems separated by the North Sea.
-The Nemo Link® interconnector will utilise High Voltage Direct Current (HVDC) technology, which avoids the need to synchronise the two interconnected AC networks.
+Using subsea cables Nemo Link connects two High Voltage AC electricity systems separated by the North Sea.
+The Nemo Link interconnector will utilise High Voltage Direct Current (HVDC) technology, which avoids the need to synchronise the two interconnected AC networks.